AngelicaMaineri/angelicamaineri.github.io/index.md

 On this website you can find a compete list of my [publications](/publications/) and my [CV](/cv/).
 For the list of talks and conferences, please see my [Academic Page](https://research.tilburguniversity.edu/en/persons/angelica-maineri).

-If you are interested in exchanging ideas, feel free to reach out via email (a.m.maineri _at_ tilburguniversity.edu), [twitter](https://twitter.com/AngelicaMaineri) or [Linkedin](https://www.linkedin.com/in/angelica-maineri-72b44a131/).
+If you are interested in exchanging ideas, feel free to reach out via email (angelica _at_ odissei-data.nl), [twitter](https://twitter.com/AngelicaMaineri) or [Linkedin](https://www.linkedin.com/in/angelica-maineri-72b44a131/).